White Bra with fairy lights in the background

 Various coloured Bras hanging on a line

-How you dry your lingerie is just as important as how you wash it.
+How you dry your underwear is just as important as how you wash it.
 We would say that we’ve got a list of do’s and don’ts for drying… but it’s mostly don’ts!

 Why?
 Well, the heat can damage the fabric, especially anything stretchy – you might be left with something a little on the limp side after a tumble or two.
 Wringing will cause creases, no matter how gentle you are.